souvikotaku/souvik-appointment-booking-app/README.md

 4) make a booking.
 5) go to my bookings page and see your booking.
 6) to make a new booking, delete the previous booking from my booking page and go back to new booking page to make a new booking.
+7) you can logout by clicking on logout button

 # Steps for admin:-
 1) make an account.